loriching/canadian-province-flashcards/README.md

 ## Notes

-Describe any challenges encountered while building the app - I had an inconsistent use of flexboses which made it so that I had trouble centering things at times.
+Describe any challenges encountered while building the app - I had an inconsistent use of flexboxes which made it so that I had trouble centering things at times.
 I was also coding with splitscreen so that threw some of my centering off.

 ## License